Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 # How to use these previous code with my FPGA and my board ? #

+You can find an explanation of that in documentation [tuto quartus](Documentation/Tuto Quartus.md)

 The main goal of the project is to implement a VHDL code driving in procol I2C that will return the value of humidity in the room.
 We use for that a HH10D humidity sensor (you can find its datasheet in the documentation section).
 To begin, we had on our disposal the C code of the project that we have to translate in VHDL.
 That code explains us how to use the datas presented in the datasheet and all inputs and outputs of the sensor and how they are used.